syntapy/infered-memes/README.txt

     In both files, only the first line is read by the program

-Inference Algorithm:

-    The inference takes place by first reading PRPS.txt into the knowledge base, denoted Kb here, and then reads ALPHA.txt as what will be infered, denoted alpha here.

-    Then, the sentece Kb ^ !alpha is constructed as a single sentence, represented in a binary tree.
-    Then the tree is converted into conjuctive normal form, and the resolution algorithm is performed on the clauses to find a contradiction in the sentence, which would mean inference takes place.
-    If the resolution algorithm yields that the sentence is logically self-consistent, no inference takes place.

 How to compile:

     At the root of the source tree, which contains the README.txt file, just type in